Chechen Island: History

 In 1863 the lighthouse on the island was built by English builders.

 In tsarist times, the island was used as a place of exile.
 During the Civil War, being an important stronghold of oil shipping, it changed hands.
-In 1918, the British located a naval aviation base on the island, which they were going to use to bomb the ships of the Volga flotilla based in Astrakhan.
-In April 1920, by the forces of the Volga-Caspian military flotilla, he was finally assigned to the RSFSR.
+In 1918, the British established a naval aviation base on the island, their intention was to use it for bombing the ships of the Volga flotilla based in Astrakhan.
+In April 1920, by the forces of the Volga-Caspian military flotilla, the Russian SFSR took control of the island.